GerdHirsch/java-UndoRedoFramework/README.md

 # Undo Redo Framework
 A detailed documentation is found in my OODPScript.pdf
+Ask for Workshops and Scripts

 ## Command Pattern (GoF)
 This Framework is based on the Design Pattern of the GoF
 called Command Pattern